Food and Agribusiness

 Despite tighter supplies, consumer demand remains a critical determinant of price ceilings.
 Since 1998, beef demand has grown steadily, supported by improvements in food safety, quality and convenience.
 In 2024, retail beef prices averaged over $8/lb, yet consumer demand rose nearly 5% year-over-year—marking the strongest demand since 1986.
 Global demand also remains robust, with export values projected to increase despite slight volume declines.

 The report emphasizes the importance of value creation to sustain demand and differentiate beef from cheaper proteins like pork and poultry.
-Ground beef, which comprises 55% of US beef consumption, now commands a significant premium over chicken and pork, underscoring the need for quality improvements.
+Ground beef, which comprises 55% of United States beef consumption, now commands a significant premium over chicken and pork, underscoring the need for quality improvements.
 Industry-wide initiatives such as the National Beef Quality Audit have led to notable gains in carcass marbling and USDA Prime and Choice grading, which reached a record 83% in 2024.

 To manage rising costs and limited availability, the report advocates for proactive risk management and strategic diversification.
 Feedyards, for example, face escalating working capital needs—up 67% since 2019—while maintaining thin margins.
 Diversification strategies, such as integrating cow-calf operations or backgrounding calves, can help maintain capacity and cash flow.

 The fragmented nature of the beef supply chain presents challenges in value distribution and risk exposure.
 Each segment—from cow-calf operations to retail—adds value but also bears unique costs and risks.
 In 2024, the industry generated nearly $5,000 per head in revenue, with potential to reach $6,000 as cattle prices rise.
-Strategic planning and collaboration across segments are essential to navigate volatility and maintain profitability.
+However, that revenue is not distributed evenly across segments.

 Looking ahead, the industry must address evolving consumer preferences, including freshness, food safety, flavor and animal welfare.
 As beef prices rise, aligning with these priorities will be key to sustaining demand.
 The report concludes that resilience, driven by quality improvements, risk management and operational diversification, will be vital for the US beef industry to thrive amid higher prices and tighter supplies.